CloudPit - How do I configure my mail client?

 2. How do I configure my email client?

-1. Where do I find the settings in Outlook?
+1. Where can I find the settings in Outlook?

-2. Where do I find the settings in Thunderbird?
+2. Where can I find the settings in Thunderbird?

-3. Where do I find the settings in Apple Mail?
+3. Where can I find the settings in Apple Mail?
 (MacOS)

-4. Where do I find the settings in Apple Mail? (iOS)
+4. Where can I find the settings in Apple Mail? (iOS)

-5. Where do I find the settings in Gmail?
+5. Where can I find the settings in Gmail?
 (Android)

-3. What to do if the above steps do not work?
+3. What should I do if the above steps do not work?

 1. What are the correct server settings?

-Some email programs use an automatic value instead of the specific usernames, passwords or ports.
-If this is not corrected with the correct value, sending and receiving problems may occur.
+Some email programs use an automatic value instead of the specific username, password, or ports.
+If this is not corrected with the proper value, sending and receiving issues may occur.

 • Hostname: imap.wh20.easyname.systems